zalando/postgres-operator/docs/quickstart.md

 # starting the operator may take a few seconds
 # check if operator pod is running

-# - if you created using helm chart
+# - if you've created the operator using helm chart
 kubectl get po -l app.kubernetes.io/name=postgres-operator

-# - if you created using yaml manifests
+# - if you've created the operator using yaml manifests
 kubectl get po -l name=postgres-operator